CURRICULUM

 Skills

-This is the second part of the GCSE British Depth Study.
+This is the third part of the GCSE British Depth Study.
 Students are here challenged to understand the history of the Norman Conquest, in depth.
 Students continue to work on using interpretations, in this case often written almost a thousand years after the event, and that are now.
+They will also look at the importance of these events and how the change the lives of people in Britain.

 This section of the USA period study spans from the end of the Second World War to 1973.
 Students consider whether the American Dream of the Post War period was a reality or an illusion, by studying the experience of women and African Americans, and by investigating the USA's evolving reaction to Communism.